 - Spend your third year studying and/or working in a German-speaking country.

-- Study at a university ranked 6th in the UK for German and 5th in the UK for English (Complete University Guide 2020).
+- Study at a university ranked 5th in the UK for Modern Languages and 7th in the UK for English Language and Literature (QS World University Rankings 2019).

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).